wrale/mcp-server-tree-sitter/FEATURES.md

 ---

 This feature matrix reflects test results as of March 16, 2025.
-While basic functionality works, AST-dependent features need implementation fixes to become fully operational.
+Basic AST functionality and query building work, but query execution and more advanced analysis features need additional implementation fixes to become fully operational.